akyra-haiato/project-hunter/README.md

 - A branching narrative with multiple endings shaped by your decisions.
 - An eerie atmosphere and visuals designed to keep you on edge.
 - A cryptic journey filled with secrets that challenge your sense of morality and survival.

+To play the game, click Project Hunter on Releases, download the helpme.zip file and run index.html.